prendradjaja/project-log/index.md

 Chess

 - **[Remarkable Rookies][cwda-code]** implementation for the open-source site [vchess].
 The Remarkable Rookies are one of three alternate armies for Ralph Betza's [Chess With Different Armies][cwda-wiki].
-Sadly, my pull request was not merged because it instead inspired the creator of vchess to implement CWDA himself :)
+Sadly, my pull request was not merged because it instead inspired the creator of vchess to implement the rest of CWDA himself :)
 <!-- - chess engine TODO put it on github -->
 - <a name="pchess"></a> [pchess].
 Chess move generator (i.e. an implementation of the rules of chess).
 Incomplete.